 NAIC staff responsibilities are as follows:

-Act under the direction of the GOES (E/A) Subgroup to implement and monitor the model governance framework.
+Act under the direction of the GOES (E/A) Subgroup to support the implementation of the economic scenario generator as well as implement and monitor the model governance framework.

 Bring any governance issues to the GOES (E/A) Subgroup for consideration.